ircv3/ircv3-specifications/extensions/persistence.md

     FAIL PERSISTENCE INTERNAL_ERROR :An error occurred

 Finally, servers MAY accept the change in client setting while not changing the effective setting.
 For example, persistence may be mandatory for all users, or it may be reserved for privileged users.
 In this event, the server MUST NOT send a `FAIL` response, but MUST send a `PERSISTENCE STATUS` response describing the current settings.
+The server MAY send a `WARN` or `NOTE` response explaining why the change was refused.

 ### Examples